moshclouds/.github/profile/README.md

 ## Purpose 🎯

-The main purpose of this organization is to:

-## Purpose 🎯

 The primary goal of this organization is to:

 - Provide **beginner-friendly** resources and projects to help learners dive into cloud technologies.